-In this course, students will build a business plan.
-Students will develop marketing and pricing strategies, financial statements, and understand their capital needs.
-Students will walk away with a keen insight on their abilities as entrepreneurs.
+In this course, students will compile knowledge of entrepreneurial program classes and will build a business plan.
+Students will develop plans for the marketing, management, operational, and financial sections of a business plan.
+Students will walk away with a ready-to-implement plan to launch their ventures.